Children's Hospital Colorado

 Call

-Ear infections can occur in the outer ear, the ear canal, the middle ear and the inner ear.
-By far, the most common ear infections in children are infections of the middle ear, the area behind the eardrum.
+Ear infections can occur in any part of the ear: the outer ear, the ear canal, the middle ear or the inner ear.
+Infections of the middle ear, the area behind the eardrum, are the most common type in children.

 There are three types of otitis media:

-• Acute otitis media: accompanied by fever, ear pain and irritability
+• Acute otitis media: Most ear infections are this type.
+It affects the middle ear and is usually accompanied by fever, ear pain and irritability.

-• Recurrent (chronic) acute otitis media: acute infections that return repeatedly
+• Recurrent (chronic) acute otitis media: These are acute ear infections that return over and over and may not respond well to antibiotics.

-Ear infections can occur if the eustachian tubes do not work properly.
-Eustachian tubes connect the middle ear to the back of the nose.
-They help to drain fluid from the middle ear.
-Eustachian tubes in infants and young children do not work as well as they do in adults.
-This is because the tubes are smaller and more level, which makes it harder for fluid to drain from the ear.
+Ear infections happen when bacteria get into the middle ear and Eustachian tubes.
+Eustachian tubes connect the middle ear to the back of the nose to help drain fluid from the middle ear.
+Eustachian tubes in infants and young children are smaller and less angled than in adults, which makes it harder for fluid to drain from the ear.

 Who gets ear infections?